-Under the terms of the PSU Award Agreements, it is possible for a named executive officer who retires after the age of 55, dies or becomes disabled to earn a prorata amount of his or her unvested PSU awards, based on the named executive officer's full months of service within the applicable three-year performance period.
+(2) Under the terms of the PSU Award Agreements, it is possible for a named executive officer who retires after the age of 55, dies or becomes disabled to earn a prorata amount of his or her unvested PSU awards, based on the named executive officer's full months of service within the applicable three-year performance period.
 However, because the

-- payout of these PSUs would not occur until their ordinary vesting, the payout can fluctuate from 0% to 200% of the units awarded based on stock price performance (significantly, the last 20 trading days prior to vesting), and therefore cannot be quantified in advance. - (3) Named executive officers would continue to earn their base salary plus receive benefits for six months after becoming disabled prior to being terminated.
-Assuming notice of termination occurred on December 31, 2019, the named executive officer would have already received his base salary for such period. - Upon an involuntary termination without Cause or a termination by the executive for Good Reason, each named executive officer is entitled to the portion of his restricted stock that would vest within one year from the date of termination.
-These amounts are based upon the closing price of our common stock on December 31, 2019, which was \$9.63 per share. - Upon an involuntary termination without Cause or a termination by the executive for Good Reason, each named executive officer is entitled to the portion of his PSU Award that would vest within one year from the date of termination (calculated using the average of the closing price of Helix's common stock for the 20 days prior to the occurrence of the termination) with a payout based upon the closing price of our common stock on December 31, 2019, which was \$9.63 per share. - (6) These amounts are based upon the closing price of our common stock on December 31, 2019, which was \$9.63 per share. - The PSU award agreement provides for vesting of 100% of the award upon the occurrence of a Change in Control based on the TSR calculation of Helix and the identified peer group over the adjusted performance period.
+- (3) Named executive officers would continue to earn their base salary plus receive benefits for six months after becoming disabled prior to being terminated.
+Assuming notice of termination occurred on December 31, 2019, the named executive officer would have already received his base salary for such period. - (4) Upon an involuntary termination without Cause or a termination by the executive for Good Reason, each named executive officer is entitled to the portion of his restricted stock that would vest within one year from the date of termination.
+These amounts are based upon the closing price of our common stock on December 31, 2019, which was \$9.63 per share. - (5) Upon an involuntary termination without Cause or a termination by the executive for Good Reason, each named executive officer is entitled to the portion of his PSU Award that would vest within one year from the date of termination (calculated using the average of the closing price of Helix's common stock for the 20 days prior to the occurrence of the termination) with a payout based upon the closing price of our common stock on December 31, 2019, which was \$9.63 per share.
+(6) These amounts are based upon the closing price of our common stock on December 31, 2019, which was \$9.63 per share. - (7) The PSU award agreement provides for vesting of 100% of the award upon the occurrence of a Change in Control based on the TSR calculation of Helix and the identified peer group over the adjusted performance period.
 Helix's stock performance was at the 92nd percentile for the 2017 award, was at the 100th percentile for the 2018 award, and was at the 100th percentile for the 2019 award; accordingly, the PSUs issued for such years would have been issued at 200% of each of the awards.